 “I love a jumpsuit as they are an easy throw-on full look, and make you appear both effortless yet pulled together at the same time.
 They are also perfect for travelling, as they roll up easily and take up less space than separates.
 They are one of my go-to items, because they are great for day-to-evening and really suit the ever-changing British weather!”

 “I wear my rings – one of which is my wedding ring and the other is by Mateo – and Audemars Piguet watch every day, but I tend to have more fun with beads and colour during the summer.
-I love to wear jewellery that reminds me of a special memory, like my Roxanne Assoulin alphabet soup bracelet that I received on the JET-A-PORTER trip to Greece this summer.
 The red bead bracelet has a diamond Hamsa on it for luck, which the founder and designer of Sydney Evan, Rosanne Karmes, gave to me before I left New York for London.”

 “These cupboards were custom-made to store as many pairs of my shoes as possible.
 I like to have them displayed on shelving, so I can easily see all of my options, and a door is a must to protect them from light and dust.
 In terrace houses like this, you have to be very creative to get enough closet space!
 I also keep all of the dust bags, as they are so handy for travelling.”